mginabluebox/idls_final_project/README.md

 We find that batch size 32 converges to flatter local minima while larger batch sizes converge to steep local minimas.
 Thus, we select batch size 32 as optimal for training.

 ### Data Parallellism
 We parallelized training on 1 and 2 RTX8000 and V100 GPUs using PyTorch’s DataParallel.
-We observed that using more GPUs caused total training time to go up, so the scaling efficiency (Figure X) goes down with 2 GPUs.
-To understand why, we separately measured **train time** (forward + backward + optimizer step) and **communication time** (data loading and CPU-GPU transfer) (Figure X).
+We observed that using more GPUs caused total training time to go up, so the scaling efficiency (Figure 1) goes down with 2 GPUs.
+To understand why, we separately measured **train time** (forward + backward + optimizer step) and **communication time** (data loading and CPU-GPU transfer) (Figure 1).

 ![](graphs/scaling_efficiency.png) ![](graphs/train_vs_comm_by_gpu.png)

-*Figure X: Scaling efficiency (time to complete 1 iteration with 1 GPU / time to complete 1 iteration with N GPUs) for RTX8000 and V100 vs ideal (left), and train / communication time by GPU (right).*
+*Figure 1: Scaling efficiency (time to complete 1 iteration with 1 GPU / time to complete 1 iteration with N GPUs) for RTX8000 and V100 vs ideal (left), and train / communication time by GPU (right).*

 ![](graphs/time_vs_validation_mse.png)

-*Figure X: Validation MSE vs total training time for 1 and 2 RTX8000 and V100 GPUs.
+*Figure 2: Validation MSE vs total training time for 1 and 2 RTX8000 and V100 GPUs.
 Epoch X represents #epochs to reach validation MSE of 0.125.*

 ### Best Performing Model
 - Best Configuration: p=1, q=1, walk_length=50, batch_size=32, lr=0.0025